rafael-andre1/SP500-Forecasting-ML-Search-Methods/README.md

 # SP500 Forecasting using Machine Learning and Search Methods

-This project, developed for **Laboratory of Artificail Inteligence**, focuses on understanding stock market concepts and application of
+This project, developed for **Laboratory of Artificail Inteligence**, focuses on understanding stock market concepts.

 The work was carried out by: